 Europe’s best Chinatowns

-Milan, Italy has the best Chinatown in Europe with an overall index score of 6.2 out of 10, with the second most restaurants in a Chinatown (47) and is the second cheapest for food in our analysis, with the average price of starter and a main at £10.7.
+Milan, Italy – close to Porta Garibaldi and not so far from the iconic Duomo – has the best Chinatown in Europe with an overall index score of 6.2 out of 10, with the second most restaurants in a Chinatown (47) and is the second cheapest for food in our analysis, with the average price of starter and a main at £10.7.

 Madrid, Spain, has the second-best Chinatown in the world, with the highest overall score of 5.8 out of 10.
 Alongside London, this metropolitan Spanish city has the most Chinese New Year events being held in any Chinatown in our analysis, with 3 different events celebrating the New Year happening across each city.